- Ease of Use

 - 5* Trustpilot Review (1162 reviews).

-- Bitcoin & 11 other cryptocurrencies available (see end for list).
+- Bitcoin (BTC) & 11 other cryptocurrencies available (see below for list)

 - Alternatives with lower fees available.